AdobeDocs/experience-manager-65.nl-NL/help/sites-authoring/managing-pages.md

 1. Als u **Verplaatsen** selecteert, wordt het proces voltooid en wordt de pagina waar nodig verplaatst of hernoemd.

 >[!NOTE]
 Als de pagina al is gepubliceerd, wordt de publicatie ervan automatisch ongedaan gemaakt wanneer u de pagina verplaatst.
-Deze wordt standaard opnieuw gepubliceerd wanneer de verplaatsing is voltooid, maar dit kan veranderen door het veld **Opnieuw** publiceren uit te schakelen in de stap **Aanpassen/Opnieuw** .
+By default, it will be republished when the move is complete, but this can changed by unchecking the **Republish** field in the **Adjust/Republish** step.

 >[!NOTE]
 Als er op geen enkele manier naar de pagina wordt verwezen, wordt de stap **Aanpassen/Opnieuw** publiceren overgeslagen.